tbrowder/RakuFinance/README.md

 **RakuFinance** is a module one can use to calculate various data for a portfolio of investments including basis, gain/loss, current value, and time-series statistics.

-The user has to provide the accepted symbols for his or her securities as well as their buy/sell data in a comma-separated-value file with the appropriate header line (see **Input Files**) along with pertinent historical data available from public data sources (see **Data Sources**).
+The user has to provide the accepted symbols for his or her securities as well as their buy/sell data in a comma-separated-value (CSV) file with the appropriate header line (see **Input Files**) along with pertinent historical data available from public data sources (see **Data Sources**).

 Note the module is currently designed for the US but should be able to be modified to handle currency and securities for any country with the help of an interested collaborator.
 Contact the author if you are volunteering.